Q&A with "The Speedo Movement"

 Tell us your philosophy on body positivity, and why it is important for everyone of all genders?

-I could talk about this topic for hours on end.
 Body image is a huge concern for men and women all over the world.
 Negative body image is a precursor of serious social, medical and mental health issues including anxiety, depression, social withdrawal, stigmatisation, and eating disorders.
 I’ve witnessed the devastating impacts of negative body image firsthand with my sister, Jessica suffering from anorexia and bulimia for over a decade to the point of being hospitalised and forced to retire from international swimming.

-The gay community can be a particularly difficult place with so much focus on appearance, abs and aesthetic.
+The gay community can be a particularly difficult place with so much focus on appearance, abs and aesthetics.
 Social media can be both a blessing and a curse when it comes to body positivity.
-You can either be motivated to make healthier choices or be completely discouraged because you don’t look like the way the society tells you to look.
+You can either be motivated to make healthier choices or be completely discouraged because you don’t look the way society tells you to look.
 I think it’s important to be authentic and to be true to yourself and others.
 Be healthy, be happy and the rest will take care of itself.

 The home of the speedo is Australia.
 Do you think your country embraces the swim brief more so than others?